LenkaTetkova/LenkaTetkova.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a postdoc at the Section for Cognitive Systems, DTU Compute.
+I am a postdoctoral researcher at the [Section for Cognitive Systems](https://cogsys.compute.dtu.dk/), [Technical university of Denmark](https://www.dtu.dk/).
 My research interests include concept-based explainability, exploring representations in hidden layers, human-machine alignment, and translating theory from cognitive science into the context of machine learning.
 I have a PhD from DTU Compute, under the supervision of Professor Lars Kai Hansen.
 The focus of my PhD was enhancing and explaining AI with a focus on biological data.